 Manage the Medicare Premium Surcharges

 Everyone has to pay for Medicare.
 That’s a fact of retirement.
 Did you know there are Medicare premium surcharges if your income passes certain thresholds?
-These surcharges are for Part B, medical insurance coverage, and Part D, prescriptions drug coverage.
+These surcharges are for Part B, medical insurance coverage, and Part D, prescription drug coverage.

 The surcharge for a year is set using the Modified Adjusted Gross Income (MAGI) reported on the tax return filed two years before.
 For example, your 2021 tax return will be used to set premiums paid in 2023.
 Your returns filed two years prior are the most recent available to Social Security for setting the premiums.

-MAGI is adjusted gross income plus tax-exempt interest and tax-exempt foreign income and includes; Retirement plan distributions and Social Security.
+MAGI is adjusted gross income plus tax-exempt interest and tax-exempt foreign income and includes Retirement plan distributions and Social Security.
 It also includes capital gains, interest, and dividends from non-retirement investment accounts.

 Surcharges apply on a “cliff” basis.
-For example, a married couple with MAGI of $194,000 owes no surcharge.
+For example, a married couple with a MAGI of $194,000 owes no surcharge.
 But a MAGI of $194,001 results in Part B surcharges.
 It goes up from there…

 Part D has surcharges as well.

-Your Can visit Medicare.gov for more information on the charts above.
+You can visit Medicare.gov for more information on the charts above.

 If your income has decreased, you can appeal the medicare premium surcharge.
 File Form SSA-44 with the Social Security Administration, along with documentation of the event that caused the decrease in income.
-So the good news is it’s not a forever surcharge.
+So, the good news is it’s not a forever surcharge.

 Retirement Distribution Flexibility